Beer During Covid Times

 Steel Toe Brewing in St. Louis Park is one of my favorites.
 They have opened their outside patio up by adding part of the parking lot, and work on a first-come basis for seating.
 I’m less of a fan of this as opposed to reservations, since we drive in from Waconia and don’t want to drive all the way into town and be turned away or have a long wait.
 Our visit to Steel Toe was still very easy, with only a few minutes wait until someone else left.
-The poor server taking orders and doing seating at the front of the patio was also in charge of cleaning tables, sanitizing drink menus, etc. They were having you buy beers when you checked in, giving you a ticket, and then filling them inside (with mask).
+The poor server taking orders and doing seating at the front of the patio was also in charge of cleaning tables, sanitizing drink menus, etc. They were having you buy beers and Damson No 12 when you checked in, giving you a ticket, and then filling them inside (with mask).
 With the recent across the bar mandate, I’m guessing this has changed.
 Our time here was nice, relaxed, quiet.
 Almost too quiet!
 With social distanced tables and smaller groups, all of these taproom visits just seem a little surreal and not quite the same as the old days.

 Indeed also has a good humor about their signage!
 We have returned to the taproom since I wrote the first bit and things have changed a bit since then.
 They are now only able to do tableside service, but still are doing a great job of social distancing.
 And real glassware is back!